JankulovS/NeuralBirds/README.md

 # NeuralBirds
 ## Neuro-evolutional FlappyBird AI
-Developed in C# using the SFML.net library for game implementation, and Neural.Net for the Neural Network.
+Developed in C# using the SFML.net library for game implementation, and a custom neural network with mutation capabilities.